urilivshits/pageinference/.user/tasks.md

   - [x] Test fixes to ensure proper message communication
   - [x] Update context.md with bug resolution documentation
   - [x] Update tasks.md with the completed task

-## User Query: "1. please dont forget to process and follow @rules.mdc 2. lets move on, please check in the app before refactoring how the web page scraping feature worked.
-It was really scrapping the webpage user is on and then sent the scrapped content for inference with specific message and with a user message.
-Please follow that logic and lets recreate it in the current  refactored structure (because now instead it just send for inference a mockup message)."
-- Task: Restore web page scraping functionality in refactored extension
+## User Query: "1. follow the @rules.mdc 2. check how the "search web", "search page" features were implemented in the app before the refactoring (refer to the implimentation before the refactoring) 3. note that "search web" = false by default, "search page" = false by default and that both this features are toggles instead of just buttons, so when i input in chat smth like "sum up this page" and have "search page" toggled on then what should be sent for inference is myOriginalPrompt+scrappedPageToggledBySearchPageToggle"
+- Task: Analyze "search web" and "search page" feature implementation before refactoring
+  - [x] Locate code for "search web" and "search page" features in pre-refactored code
+    - [x] Find button definitions and event handlers in popup.js
+    - [x] Examine toggle behavior implementation
-  - [x] Define test cases for web page scraping feature
+    - [x] Identify default state values for both features
-    - [x] Unit test: Verify content scraping logic works correctly in content.js
-    - [x] Service test: Verify background.js correctly processes scraped content
-    - [x] API test: Verify OpenAI API call includes scraped content when available
+  - [x] Analyze how scraped page content is included in prompts when "search page" is enabled
-  - [x] Implement proper page content scraping
-    - [x] Review existing content.js implementation for content scraping
+    - [x] Examine function for handling inference requests
-    - [x] Ensure content script properly extracts visible text
-    - [x] Fix any bugs in the content scraping logic
-  - [x] Implement proper handling of scraped content in background.js
+    - [x] Locate code that combines user prompt with scraped page content
+  - [x] Analyze how "search web" feature works with API calls
+    - [x] Identify relevant API endpoints and parameters
+    - [x] Examine how web search capability is utilized in OpenAI requests
+  - [x] Understand system prompts for different feature combinations
-    - [x] Update send_user_message handler to properly include page content
+    - [x] Identify system prompt for regular questions (no page content or web search)
-    - [x] Include page content in system message for OpenAI API call
+    - [x] Identify system prompt for page content only
-    - [x] Handle cases when scraping fails or returns empty content
-  - [x] Run tests and validate implementation
-    - [x] Test content scraping on various websites
-    - [x] Verify scraped content is properly sent to OpenAI API
-    - [x] Verify responses include references to the page content where appropriate
+    - [x] Identify system prompt for combined page content and web search

 ## User Query: "im trying to scrap a linkedin page, and it worked before"
 - Task: Restore specialized LinkedIn page scraping